New Resource Measures Journals' Impact

 JCR also provides links between journals that frequently cite each other, to aid in the identification of peer journals in a field.
 The number of articles given for journals listed in the JCR include only original research and review articles.
 Editorials, letters, news items, and meeting abstracts are not included in article counts.

-Users may access Journal Citation Reports from the front page of the Libraries website, either through IRIS or by following the path Indexes & Databases / General & Multidisciplinary OR under Indexes & Databases / Business, OR in the alphabetical list of databases.
+Users may access Journal Citation Reports from the front page of the Libraries website, either through Library Catalog or by following the path Indexes & Databases / General & Multidisciplinary OR under Indexes & Databases / Business, OR in the alphabetical list of databases.

 Posted May 9, 2001